huggingface/trl/README.md

 ### `SFTTrainer`

-Here is a basic example on how to use the `SFTTrainer`:
+Here is a basic example of how to use the `SFTTrainer`:

 ```python
 from trl import SFTConfig, SFTTrainer